diversen/simple-php-github-api/README.md

 go to http://cos/test/github/github.php (or your web path).

-This example will show his basic profile info.
+This example will show the user his basic profile info.
 This could be used to make e.g. a login system.

 ### More info